zapta/apio-wiki-dev/docs/using-examples.md

 └────────────────────────────────┴───────┴─────────────────────────────────────────────────────────────┘
 ```

-To fetch an example, type:
+To fetch an example we create a new empty directory and fetch the example files int it.

 ```
 # Create an empty project directory